 Old Fuzz Face and Blondie were totally obnoxious today.
 Their behavior was quite unspeakable.
 They started out with numerous public displays of affection (PDA).
 They were constantly looking into each others eyes and making unbelievably and sickeningly sweet remarks about each other.
 I’ve noted this behavior is regularly recurring, usually during the middle of February.
 And that is why I had to learn how to make Valentine pie.

-The exchanged expensive greeting cards, purchased with money that could have been spent on me.
-There was chocolate candy placed near where the cards were displayed, and not a single piece was offered to me.
+They exchanged expensive greeting cards, purchased with money that they could have spent on me.
+Fuzzy and Blondie placed chocolate candy near where their cards were displayed, and they didn’t offer a single piece to me.
 They were so kind and attentive to each other that I felt like producing a hair ball on the kitchen floor just to bring them back to their senses.

 Fortunately for me, they finally decided to depart on a grocery shopping trip.
 Finally, I could do my catly thing without the annoyance of their PDA’s.
 Once they were out of the house, in the car, and down the lane, I pulled out the January/February edition of Catster Magazine.

 I recommend that all you cats out there who follow my posts read this magazine.
 Oh, not because the stories are good literature; they are, for the most part, demeaning to us regal felines.
 No, instead, read the articles to learn the psychology of humans and plan your strategies to outwit them.